 How do you figure out if your customers are actually achieving their desired outcomes with your brand without experiencing any pain along the way?

 One way is to create a customer journey map.

 The customer journey definition refers to a map this is a visual representation of a customer’s journey, from initial interaction to the outcome you desire (closing a sale, lead, etc.).
 It maps out each stage of the journey and identifies potential issues or chances for you to improve their experience.

 Customer journey mapping can unearth faulty assumptions you may have about your customers’ behavior and problems.

 For example, you may attribute a touchpoint to a particular customer pain point and invest resources into fixing it, but your customers may not even consider it a problem.
 Your customers may also not be visiting as many touchpoints as you defined, which signals that something could be causing them to leave your website.
 Conversely, if they are visiting too many touchpoints, maybe they are not finding the information they want quickly enough?

 Mapping out your customer’s journey can uncover these disconnects and keep you on the pulse of what is really happening with your customers.
-We will talk more about touchpoints later in this article.

 How to Create a Customer Journey Map

 Creating a customer journey map involves several important steps — all of which must be executed correctly to move the needle for your business.